 Expand the Rotation States section, set Looking Up X to -40, and Looking Down X to 40.
 (Don't worry if the 40 automatically changes to "40.00001".)
 The Protogen model doesn't have visible eye bones, so this won't seem to have a direct effect, but this is necessary for the eyelid lowering animations to work.

 Next, set Eyelids -> Eyelid Type to "Blendshapes", and then set Eyelids Mesh to Body by clicking the circle next to it.
-In the Blendshape States section, set Blink to "eyes_closed", and set both Looking Up and Looking Down to "eyes_lowerlid_both".
+In the Blendshape States section, set Blink to "Blink", Looking Up to "LookUp", and Looking Down to "LookDown".

 Go into your project's Assets/NKD Protogen folder, delete the Gestures folder, and then replace it with the Gestures folder from protogen3_gestures.zip.